The Kuranishi map for vector bundles on certain products of curves: The Kuranishi map around a split bundle

 \section{The Kuranishi map around a split bundle}

-Let $\Sigma_1$ and $\Sigma_2$ be compact complex smooth curves of general type of different genus $g_1, g_2$ respectively which are Pic-independent (Def.\thinspace\ref{PicInd}).
-For example, this happens when the pair $(\Sigma_1,\Sigma_2)$ is very general in $M_{g_1} \times M_{g_2}.$ Let $X= \Sigma_1 \times \Sigma_2$ and $L = L_1 \boxtimes L_2$ a line bundle over $X$ of type $(m,n)$ In this section we study the Kuranishi map near a split bundle $E= L \oplus L^{-1}.$ We carry out the study for the case of $c _1=0$, other cases are just notationally heavier, but do not bring any real extra difficulty.
-Our aim is to describe explicitly what points of the moduli space have obstructed deformation theory.
-These in turn correspond to singular points of the moduli space.
-At such points we investigate the nature of the singularity.
+Consider the surface $\Sigma= \Sigma_1 \times \Sigma_2$ and let $L = L_1 \boxtimes L_2$ be a line bundle over $\Sigma$ of type $(m,n)$.
+In this section we study the Kuranishi map near a split bundle $E= L \oplus L^{-1}.$ We carry out the study for the case of $c _1=0$, other cases are just notationally heavier, but do not bring any real extra difficulty.
+Our aim is to describe explicitly points whose Kuranishi deformation space that have obstructed deformation theory.
+At such points we investigate the nature of the singularity in comparison to the dimension of the set of stable bundles.